kartoza/docker-geoserver/README.md

 ## Getting the image

 There are various ways to get the image onto your system:
+	* Pulling from Dokerhub
+	* Local build using docker-compose

+### Pulling from Dockerhub

 The preferred way (but using most bandwidth for the initial image) is to get our docker trusted build like this: